Koki131/koki-drive/README.md

 - **Real-time client updates** — upload completion, video-processing completion, and thumbnail-generation completion are pushed to the client over Server-Sent Events (`/api/events`) rather than polled

 ## Previews

-Drop screenshots into a `docs/screenshots/` folder in the repo and reference them here — replace the placeholder paths/captions below with your own.

 | | |
 |---|---|
 | ![Login](docs/screenshots/login.png) | ![File browser](docs/screenshots/file-browser.png) |
 | Login | File browser |
 | ![Upload progress](docs/screenshots/upload-progress.png) | ![Video player](docs/screenshots/video-player.png) |
 | Upload in progress | Video playback |

-> GitHub/GitLab render relative image paths automatically as long as the images are committed alongside the README.
-PNG or JPG both work fine; keep individual files under a couple MB so the README stays quick to load.

 ## Tech Stack